Congress Heights: Where change and growth are happening, but ‘we need more’

 The St. Elizabeths East campus is the locus of much of the new development.
 Originally built in the 1850s as a psychiatric ward and later used as a hospital for Civil War soldiers, St. Elizabeths is now home to a new arena for the WNBA’s Washington Mystics and the NBA G-League’s Capital City Go-Go.
 The Sports and Entertainment Arena, which opened in 2018, also doubles as the practice facility for the NBA’s Washington Wizards.

 Construction crews are converting St. Elizabeths’ historic brick buildings into townhouses and multifamily residences.
 Other parcels will have hotel, retail and restaurant space.
-In an effort to address inequities in Ward 8’s access to health care, George Washington University plans to open a new hospital on the campus by 2023.
+In an effort to address inequities in Ward 8’s access to health care, Universal Health Services plans to open a new hospital on the campus by 2023.

 Across the street, City Partners, a development firm, is planning a mixed-use project along Alabama Avenue that will bring residential, office, retail and restaurant space to the neighborhood.

-Note: Correction: A previous version of this story said George Washington University plans to open a new hospital in Ward 8 by 2023.
-Universal Health Services, the operating partner of the George Washington University Hospital, has entered into an agreement with the District to open the new hospital.